Segfault1602/sfFDN/docs/manual/sc_processors.md

 `TimeVaryingSchroederAllpass` implements the normalized Type V structure from J. Werner, "Energy-Preserving Time-Varying Schroeder Allpass Filters," DAFx-20.
 For input `x`, delayed state `w`, instantaneous gain `g`, and `c = sqrt(1 - g*g)`, it computes `y = c*w - g*x` and stores `u = c*x + g*w`.
 This orthogonal transform preserves `y*y + u*u = x*x + w*w` at every sample.

 Here, "time-varying" means gain modulation only: the delay is a fixed integer number of samples.
 Fractional or modulated delay lengths are outside the energy-preservation guarantee. `ModulationOptions::frequency` is measured in cycles per sample, `amplitude` is the peak gain deviation, and both must be non-zero.
 The complete range must satisfy `abs(base_gain) + abs(amplitude) < 1`.
 Use [SchroederAllpass](@ref sfFDN::SchroederAllpass) for a fixed-gain allpass.

-## Configuration validation

-`ValidateFDNConfig()` applies the same setup-time option checks to every supported single-channel variant that it encounters, including generic-bank channels.
-Finite numeric public C++ option values are a caller precondition.
-Delay modulation requires non-negative frequency, signed depth, and an initial phase in `[0, 1]`.
-Time-varying Schroeder allpass sections additionally require positive frequency, nonzero depth, and a strictly stable gain range.
-These checks retain the existing interpolation minima, static Schroeder truncation and zero-delay minimum, and Dattorro feedback/headroom rules; they do not establish a general physical-stability guarantee.
-Static Schroeder sections also reject empty delay/gain arrays at setup.
-User-supplied IIR, allpass, and nonlinear chains are validated for their option domains, not certified stable.